afafbioinfo/IPANEMAP/README.md

       4	0.568389
            ....

-where values are expected to be normalized as to loosely fall in the [0,1] interval, with negative numbers indicating missing values.

 ### Hard constraints file format
 Hard constraints allow to force predictions to be consistent with prior partial knowledge.
-They should be expressed in a file `{HardConstraintsDir}/{RNA}{Cond}.txt` in classic FASTA/DBN format (see example below), consisting of sequence/partial structure expressed in extended dot-bracket notation as per the [Vienna package syntax](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).
+They should be expressed in a file `{HardConstraintsDir}/{RNA}{Cond}.txt` in classic FASTA/DBN format (see example below), consisting of sequence/constraint mask in extended dot-bracket notation supported by the [Vienna package syntax](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).

 Example: The following file content

-      > Short RNA
+      > Some RNA
       CCCAAAUGGG
-      (.(....).)
+      (x(....)x)

 indicates that two base pairs, corresponding to matching parentheses `(` and `)`, should always be respected by the sampling phase.
+Positions associated with `x`
-Any unpaired position, indicated by a dot `.`, remains unconstrained.
+Any unpaired position, indicated by a dot `.`, is not constrained in the folding.
+More complex features can be used, as described in the [Vienna package documentation](https://www.tbi.univie.ac.at/RNA/RNAfold.1.html).

 ## Output

 IPANEMAP typically produces a lot of messages during execution, to keep the user informed of its progress.
 However, only the final (Pareto) structural models are output to the standard output device.
-This means that
+This means that, after running

       python IPANEMAP.py > finaloutput.fa

+the `finaloutput.fa` file will consist of lines of the form

 ## Configuration